smgood/CubeWebsite/README.md

 4. support all browsers and mobile (make play button for videos)
 5. improve dispose functionality to remove all memory leaks
 6. Keep code clean & readable
-7. make depth relative to cube size instead of wall
-8. Add layers to support multiple animations at once
+7. Add layers to support multiple animations at once
-9. store + reuse same video/image if already loaded (to sync videos & improve speed)
+8. store + reuse same video/image if already loaded (to sync videos & improve speed)

 ## Would like:
 1. scroll bar and navigation dots